pmukanova/HPImap/README.md

 Link to the Azure Monitor: https://portal.azure.com/#@perizatmenardgmail.onmicrosoft.com/dashboard/arm/subscriptions/818dc134-6e7c-41a1-91e1-7bd398371a23/resourceGroups/dashboards/providers/Microsoft.Portal/dashboards/288897f7-5fb4-47d6-a662-2c4281604c73

 ## Conclusion
 The dataset is cleaned and ready for analysis.
+It includes data for social, economic, housing, and demographic information of counties in US.